-It tastes amazing.
-Fresh cranberry sauce tastes 100% better than the kind you’d buy at the store.
-The addition of fresh ginger, cinnamon, and orange juice takes the flavor over the top!
+Fresh cranberry sauce tastes 100% better than the kind you’d buy at the store, and it’s surprisingly easy to make on the stovetop.
+There are no thickeners required!

 Ingredients You’ll Need

 All you need is 5 simple ingredients to make the best cranberry sauce ever.
 The maple syrup balances out the tartness of the fresh cranberries, and fresh ginger takes the flavor to the next level.